Do you have a hard time narrowing down your decorating style? Or think you love every style!?

-When it comes to decorating, many people truly understand what their personal decorating style is.
+When it comes to decorating, a lot of people don’t truly understand what their personal decorating style is.
 As a result, their homes lack cohesiveness and uniqueness.

-Today I’m going to share some tips for my popular (FREE!) email course that will help you define your decorating style.
-I’ve had great feedback from everyone who’s taken the course that this particular lesson has really given them the clarity they needed.
+I’ve had great feedback from everyone who’s read the book that this particular lesson has really given them the clarity they needed.

-- Next (and take as long as you need with this step), pin images of interiors that really speak to you.
+Next (and take as long as you need with this step), pin images of interiors that really speak to you.
 Aim for 15 – 20.
-ONLY pin if you truly love the image.
+ONLY pin them if you truly love the image.
 If you only love a particular element (for example, the style or color of rug), note that in the pin description.

-- Look back through what you’ve pinned and delete anything that you don’t really love.
+Look back through what you’ve pinned and delete anything that you don’t really love.
 Be brutal here.
 This is not a time for wishy washy.
 If you only like an element of an image, make sure that’s noted.

 - The colors you are drawn to (neutrals, brights, darker colors, etc.)